yuvalmGS/gigaspaces-wiki-jekyll/sbp/wan-replication-gateway.markdown

 # Overview

-This [WAN Gateway|XAP91:Multi-Site Replication over the WAN] example includes PU folders with config files for a [Multi-Master|XAP91:Multi-Site Replication over the WAN#Multi-Master Topology] topology that includes 3 sites: DE , RU , US.
+This depanlinkWAN Gatewaytengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Multi-Site+Replication+over+the+WANbelakanglink example includes PU folders with config files for a [Multi-Master|XAP91:Multi-Site Replication over the WAN#Multi-Master Topology] topology that includes 3 sites: DE , RU , US.
 Each site have an independent cluster and a Gateway. depanimagewan_example1.jpgtengahimage/attachment_files/sbp/wan_example1.jpgbelakangimage

 You will find folders for the following PUs: